denzelrenner/LIFE4136-Group1-Rotation2/README.md

 mkdir -p ~/g10577_modelling_output/diploid_g10577_protein_images/movie
 ```

 For g10577 we had to use a different approach due to limitations with alphafold's memory and being unable to model the whole 1000+ amino acid long protein.
 Instead of putting the whole sequence into alphafold, we used the domain positions we identified in the domain identification step above (adjusted based on the literature and multiple sequence allignments) to obtain 3D structure models for the different domains in our tetraploid and diploid proteins.
 We decided on this method as opposed to using an alternative modelling software because we did not get biologically sensible output using software like Phyre2.
-This approach to modelling also requires us to get a full reference protein using swissmodel.
+This approach to modelling also requires us to get a complete reference protein model using swissmodel so we can essentially 'map' the domains onto the reference protein.
 The analysis can be performed by following the steps below:

  1.Follow the link to the alphafold collab website provided above